 National Highway 4, part of the "golden quadrilateral."
 The van is one of many that go back and forth, ferrying new Maruti cars south from the assembly plant in Gurgaon.
 This one, heading north, just might be empty.

 Another one, this time full.
 If you the impression that "controlled-access highway" has a different meaning in India than in most other countries, you'd be right.

 Rest area heads-up.
-Yes, it's great fun to mock the English, until you have to have to ask for help in Kannada.
+Yes, it's great fun to mock the English, until you have to ask for help in Kannada.

 Downstream, with the massive right-bank high-level irrigation canal.
 Farmers in this near-desert need that water badly.